Meghan Markle: LA actress with the fairytale role

 But Majesty Magazine editor Ingrid Seward told AFP that some readers "don't like her way of being outspoken, saying what she thinks, having views on politics and everything else".

-"Everybody's intrigued by Meghan, whether they like her or not," she added.
+She added: "Everybody's intrigued by Meghan, whether they like her or not".

 Her acting career behind her, Markle's royal duties are likely to focus on youth, the Commonwealth and women's empowerment.